Marquis de Lafayette - Early Life:

 Through Adrienne's dowry he received a promotion to captain in the Noailles Dragoons Regiment.
 While training at Metz in 1775, Lafayette met the Comte de Broglie, commander of the Army of the East.
 Taking a liking to the young man, de Broglie invited him to join the Freemasons.
 Through his affiliation in this group, Lafayette learned of the tensions between Britain and its American colonies.
 By participating in the Freemasons and other "thinking groups" in Paris, Lafayette became an advocate for the rights of man and the abolition of slavery.

-Lafayette Comes to America:
+Marquis de Lafayette - Coming to America:

 In December 1776, with the American Revolution raging, Lafayette met with American agent Silas Deane and accepted an offer to enter American service as a major general.
 Learning of this, his father-in-law, who did not approve, had Lafayette assigned to Britain.
 During a brief posting in London, he met several future antagonists including Major General Sir Henry Clinton.
 Returning to France, he obtained aid from de Broglie and Johann de Kalb to advance his American ambitions.
 Though forbidden by King Louis XVI to go, Lafayette purchased a ship, evaded efforts to detain him, and put to sea on April 20, 1777.